The Startup Term Sheet Handbook: From Valuation to Negotiation

 Detail Control and Decision-making Provisions

-• Voting Rights: Detail any specific rights or veto powers granted to the investor.
+• Voting Rights: Specifically enumerate any special rights which are given including veto powers provided to an investor.

-• Protective Provisions: Highlight any protective rights given to the investor to safeguard their investment.
+• Protective Provisions: Any rights given to an investor to protect his/her investment should highlight them herein.

 Discuss Founder Considerations